unclehowell/datro/static/library/consortium_finance/funding_salesfvr/latest/source/annex-list.rst

 Receipts
 ---------

-This table contains the download links for the Receipts which follow:
+This table contains the download links for the Receipts:

 .. csv-table:: Receipt Download Links
    :file: _static/receipts.csv